The Matrix Online: LESIG program

 The LESIG (Live Event Special Interest Group) was originally devised under Monolith's operation of the game to give developers insight into the player sentiment around live events, with the creation of a live events program, including the development of in-game event tools and server-specific event teams made of community members, as a long-term goal.

 However, when The Matrix Online moved to Sony Online Entertainment, the program underwent a radical change in direction as part of similar changes to the other story telling devices, most importantly, the scale and frequency of live events following the departure of a dedicated Live Events Team.

 The group were given the new task of playing minor supporting roles (known as organization liaison officers) during future live events or even more permanent characters to enhance interaction between players, essentially replacing the paid staff of the LET with volunteer players.

 Development

 The game had a budget of $20 million.
+The game started its project in 2002 when Monolith Productions partnered with Warner Bros.
+Interactive Entertainment, then a licensing firm and a unit of Warner Bros.
+Consumer Products, to conceive the game.
+During production on the game, Monolith Productions was acquired by WBIE.